HIV and Women

 Does HIV Affect Women?

 Yes.
-According to the Centers for Disease Control and Prevention (CDC), approximately 25% of people living with HIV in the United States are women.
+According to the Centers for Disease Control and Prevention (CDC), approximately 23% of all Americans living with HIV at the end of 2014 were women.

 Here are more facts about HIV among women, from CDC:

-- The most common way that women get HIV is through sex with an HIV-infected male partner (called sexual transmission).
+- The most common way that women get HIV is through sex with a male partner who has HIV.

-- Most women who have HIV know that they are infected, but many are not getting the ongoing care they need.
+- Most women who have HIV know that they are HIV positive, but many are not getting the ongoing care they need.

 Treatment with HIV medicines (called antiretroviral therapy or ART) helps people with HIV live longer, healthier lives.
-ART is recommended for everyone infected with HIV.
+ART is recommended for everyone who has HIV.
 In general, recommendations on the use of HIV medicines are the same for men and women.

 What Factors Put Women at Risk for HIV?

-HIV is spread through the blood, semen, vaginal fluids, rectal fluids, or breast milk of a person infected with HIV.
+HIV is spread through the blood, semen, vaginal fluids, rectal fluids, or breast milk of a person who has HIV.
 The spread of HIV from person to person is called HIV transmission.

 The main risk factors for HIV transmission are the same for women as for men: